flxwu/maintainerswanted.com/README.md

 # About #

-Following the tweet of @NikkitaFTW (Is there no looking for maintainers website?), we decided that we would take matters into our own hands.
-She was replying to a tweet by @NTulswani, who was unable to further maintain his "react-perf-devtool".
+Following the tweet of [Sara Vieira](https://twitter.com/NikkitaFTW) (Is there no looking for maintainers website?), we decided that we would take matters into our own hands.
+She was replying to a tweet by [Nitin Tulswani](https://twitter.com/NTulswani), who was unable to further maintain his [React Performance Devtool](https://github.com/nitin42/react-perf-devtool), the largest React Perf Test Tool.

 "Maintainers Wanted" is a simple service to connect overworked project owners with eager devs who will continue to maintain larger projects.
 Instead of letting your project rot away, find someone who cares as much about it as you do, and who is willing to invest the time needed to keep it going.